aprilmintacpineda/webpack-multi-build-template/README.md

 The vendors script and the main script are split and are loaded via async.
 This improves loading performance on browsers.

+# PWA

+The template is PWA enabled by default.
+Service worker is powered by [workbox](https://github.com/GoogleChrome/workbox).

 # Code formatting

 For code formatting the template is using [eslint](https://github.com/eslint/eslint) and [prettier](https://github.com/prettier/prettier).